Bike Accident Lawyer

 Adherence to road rules may help cyclists avoid accidents with motor vehicles.
-The “side-of-the-road” rule requires cyclists to use the bike lanes while riding on public roads.
-However, bike accidents may still happen for numerous reasons including:
+The “side-of-the-road” rule requires cyclists to use bike lanes on public roads.
+However, bike accidents may still happen for numerous reasons, including:

 • Bumping an opening door of a parked vehicle